zedeus/nitter/README.md

 $ mkdir ./tmp
 ```

-Set your hostname, port and page title in `nitter.conf`, then run Nitter by
+Set your hostname, port, page title and HMAC key in `nitter.conf`, then run
-executing `./nitter`.
-You should run Nitter behind a reverse proxy such as
+Nitter by executing `./nitter`.
+You should run Nitter behind a reverse proxy
-[Nginx](https://github.com/zedeus/nitter/wiki/Nginx) or Apache for better
+such as [Nginx](https://github.com/zedeus/nitter/wiki/Nginx) or Apache for
-security.
+better security.

 To build and run Nitter in Docker:
 ```bash